juan5lira/Azure-and-Other-Resources/README.md

 - <img width="1656" height="1032" alt="image" src="https://github.com/user-attachments/assets/ffea5323-e598-40ff-a945-37f6bacb1d78" />
 <img width="1737" height="735" alt="image" src="https://github.com/user-attachments/assets/6634b315-b396-46b9-8ba9-4af26546a673" />
+NEWCOMERS--

+Create a free subscription: https://azure.microsoft.com/en-us/free/

+Alternatively Create a Pay As You Go

+Get logged into the Azure Portal: https://portal.azure.com

+Observe the portal (Resource Groups, Virtual Machines, EntraID)

+Within the Azure Portal, Create a Resource Group

+Create a Storage Account within the Resource Group

+Create a text file on your local desktop If you’re using a Mac, go to preferences and set it to plain text.

+Upload the text file you created to the Azure Storage Account.

+Edit the file within the Storage Account (within the Azure Portal)

+Download the file

+Open the file and observe the changes

+Delete the Resource Group created (all) (in order to ensure you don’t incur “cost”)

+Verify that the Resource Group has been deleted

+Never forget to clean up/delete your resources/resource groups

+Check Cost Management -> Cost Analysis

+-- Next

+(Create Virtual Machines)

+Create a Resource Group

+Create a Windows 10 Virtual Machine (VM)

+While creating the VM, select the previously created Resource Group

+While creating the VM, allow it to create a new Virtual Network (Vnet) and Subnet

+Create a Linux (Ubuntu) VM

+While creating the VM, select the previously created Resource Group and Virtual Network—the Virtual Network MUST BE THE SAME.

+Authentication type: Username/Password

+Ensure both VMs are in the same Virtual Network / Subnet

 - <img width="1776" height="682" alt="image" src="https://github.com/user-attachments/assets/3c4a6814-5ead-4fbb-a3d4-d8aec86d6c22" />

 Resource group